semaphoreci/semaphore/docs/docs/reference/agent-aws-stack.md

 - **Parameter name**: `SEMAPHORE_AGENT_SECURITY_GROUP_ID`

 Security Group ID to use for agent instances.
-If not specified, a security group is be created with:
+If not specified, a security group is to be created with the following:

 - an egress rule allowing all outbound traffic
 - an ingress rule for SSH if [`SEMAPHORE_AGENT_KEY_NAME`](#key-name) is specified